deepkit-rest/rest/src/rest/README.md

 }
 ```

-> All methods in Action Context have caching implemented, so there's nothing to worry when calling a method multiple times.
+> Most methods in Action Context have caching implemented, so there's nothing to worry if you want to call a method multiple times.

 # CRUD